 It can be hard to find time to really connect with our children.
-We all know that family life is busy at the best of times.
+Family life is busy at the best of times.
 Squeeze in work schedules and a few extra curricula activities and life can quickly move from busy to frantic.
 How can we manage to juggle all of our commitments and still find time to connect meaningfully with our children?
 I have a secret weapon to offer.
 Go find a book and read with your child.

 Reading together provides a powerful bonding experience between parents and child.
 As Mem Fox explains in her book Reading Magic